 Anna Nicole Smith was originally a model, but don't expect anyone to remember that anymore.

 If you ever see a man wearing a hat and he isn't a cowboy or into sports, chances are it will be a fedora (which is, admittedly, Truth in Television); trilbies, homburgs, and porkpies are unknown.
 Bowlers, or derby hats, are sometimes mistaken for top hats.
 The only hats women ever wear are "fancy" hats (pillboxes, berets, etc.).

 Any long coat, badass or not, will be referred to as a trench coat.
 Nevermind that a trench coat is always a raincoat, and usually has particular features including double-breasted closure, epaulettes, a half-cape, and straps to cinch the cuffs.
 Your overcoats, your dusters, your greatcoats, your macintoshes?
 All trench coats.

 All men between the ages of 20 and 50 in The Seventies wore bell-bottomed trousers and had outrageously long sideburns.
 When they got dressed up, their suits were always in fruity pastel colors (blue, especially) or had a wild plaid or paisley pattern.
 (See also Popular History.)

 Whenever a fur coat is mentioned by type, the majority of them are mink.
-Others, like rabbit, fox, ermine, and lynx, are mentioned, but not quite as often, and usually just to highlight whether the fur is less or more expensive than mink.
+Others are mentioned, but not quite as often, and usually just to highlight whether the fur is less expensive (such as rabbit) or more expensive (hello, chinchilla and sable) than mink.
 Leopard furs are worn only by Tarzan, Jane, the Flintstones, hookers, and porn stars.